Mahafasa Centre

-Mahafasa Centre is a town and commune in Madagascar.
+Mahafasa Centre is a rural municipality in Madagascar.
 It belongs to the district of Farafangana, which is a part of Atsimo-Atsinanana Region.
 The population of the commune was estimated to be approximately 89,000 in 2001 commune census.

 Primary and junior level secondary education are available in town.
 The majority 97% of the population of the commune are farmers.
 The most important crops are rice and coffee, while other important agricultural products are cassava and pepper.
 Services provide employment for 0.5% of the population.
 Additionally fishing employs 2.5% of the population.

+Roads

+There is an unpaved rural piste of 25.2 km between Mahafasa Centre, Namohora Iaborano, and Ambalatany.